"No re-export to Russia": Legally Compliant Export Contracts

 Introduction

 On 18 December 2023, the European Council decided on the 12th sanctions package against Russia.
-The goal is to combat the circumvention of EU export bans, specifically situations where goods exported to third countries are re-exported to Russia.
-One of the focal points includes a so-called "no re-export to Russia" clause (abbreviated as "No-Russia" clause).
-According to Article 12g(1) of the Regulation (EU) No 833/2014 (in the consolidated version of 23 February 2024), companies are required from 20 March 2024 to include a clause in their contracts for the sale, supply, trasport, or export of goods and technologies to third countries that contractually prohibits the re-export to Russia and the re-export for use in Russia.
+The goal is to combat the circumvention of EU export bans, particularly the situation where goods exported to third countries are re-exported to Russia.
+One of the key features is a so-called "no re-export to Russia" clause (abbreviated "No-Russia" clause).
+According to Article 12g paragraph 1 of Regulation (EU) No 833/2014 (in the consolidated version of 23 February 2024), companies are required from 20 March 2024 to include a clause in their contracts concerning the sale, delivery, transfer, or export of goods and technologies to third countries, which contractually prohibits re-export to Russia and re-export for use in Russia.

 Scope of Application

-Existing Contracts
+Legacy Contracts

-Contracts concluded before 19 December 2023 do not need to contain a "no re-export to Russia" clause if they are fulfilled by 19 December 2024, according to Article 12g(2) of Regulation (EU) 833/2014.
-However, if fulfilled only after 20 December 2024, such a clause must be included.
+Contracts concluded before 19 December 2023 do not need to contain the "no re-export to Russia" clause according to Article 12g paragraph 2 of Regulation (EU) 833/2014 if they are fulfilled by 19 December 2024.
+However, if they are fulfilled only after 20 December 2024, they must contain this clause.

-EU Commission FAQ
+FAQ of the EU Commission

 (1) The [Importer/Buyer] shall not sell, export, or re-export, directly or indirectly, to the Russian Federation or for use in the Russian Federation any goods supplied under or in connection with this Agreement that fall under the scope of Article 12g of Council Regulation (EU) No 833/2014.